 Why you should follow these best practices

 - Reach the right customers.
-Details in your product data allow us to understand what you're selling, and to help show your ads to people based on the custom products they're looking for.
+Details in your product data allow us to understand what you're selling, and to help show your ads and free product listings to people based on the custom products they're looking for.

 - Keep products approved.
-Submitting incorrect or inconsistent product data may cause item or account disapprovals.
+Submitting incorrect or inconsistent product data may cause product or account disapprovals.

 Submit your best selling variants